penske-media-corp/pmc-larva/packages/larva-svg/README.md

 **Important note:**

 The consuming project is responsible for:

 1. Loading the sprite on the front-end.
 2. Providing a script to combine the from larva-svg with a local SVG sprite, if applicable.

 Examples are provided in this documentation, but this package does not provide the above functionality.

+## Adding a New Icon

+1. Download the icon as an SVG file.
+2. Copy the file into src/svg in this repository.
+3. Run `npm run build-icons` from pmc-larva/packages/larva
+4. Run `npm run prod` from the root of this repository.
 ## Development Setup

 ### To copy the icon sprite from this package into a consuming project: